Truck full of gas cylinders set on fire, three stabbed in Australia terror attack

 A staunch U.S. ally, Australia has been on alert for such violence after a Sydney cafe siege in 2014, and its intelligence agencies have stepped up scrutiny, though there was no warning of the latest attack.

+Prime Minister Scott Morrison said in a statement released on Twitter: “Australia will never be intimidated by these appalling attacks.”

-Ashton said there was no longer a threat to the public, but that security would be boosted at horse races and Remembrance Day memorials planned over the weekend.
+Ashton said there was no longer a threat to the public, but that security would be boosted at horse races and Remembrance Day memorials over the weekend.

-Video posted to social media showed chaotic scenes as bystanders scattered while the attacker fought with police.
+Video posted to social media showed chaotic scenes as bystanders scattered while the attacker fought with police and his victims lay bleeding on the footpath.

-One man charged at the tall man, wearing a long black shirt, with a shopping trolley just before police drew their weapons.
+One man charged at the tall attacker, wearing a long black shirt, with a shopping trolley just before police drew their weapons.

-A witness who gave his name as Markel told Australian Broadcasting Corporation radio: “Bystanders were yelling out ‘just shoot him, just shoot him’.”
+A witness, Markel Villasin, told Australian Broadcasting Corporation radio: “Bystanders were yelling out ‘just shoot him, just shoot him’.”
 They did.

 Victorian Premier Daniel Andrews said the attack was “an evil, terrifying thing that’s happened in our city”.